-CTE St andards and Benchmarks FS-M/LA NGSSS-Sci 15.02 Operate, repair and test machines, devices and equipment based on electrical or mechanical standards.
+CTE S Standar ds and Benchmarks FS-M/LA NGSSS-Sci 15.02 Operate, repair and test machines, devices and equipment based on electrical or mechanical standards.
 SC.912.N.1.1 15.03 Exhibit an understanding of equipment principles to be able to diagnose and repair machine malfunctions.
 SC.912.N.1.1 15.04 Operate basic hand and small electric tools and electronic test equipment 15.05 Perform tests and inspections of products, services or processes to evaluate quality or performance.
 SC.912.N.1.1 15.06 Determine the correct kind of tools and equipment needed to do a job LAFS.1112.W.1.2 - a, b, c, d SC.912.N.1.1 15.07 Read gauges, dials or other indicators to make sure a machine is working properly 15.08 Read, interpret and create basic prints used in the design, operation and maintenance of electrical and mechanical equipment, including engineering drawings, diagrams and schematics, documentation diagrams and single line diagrams.
-LAFS.1112.RI.3.7 16.0 Demonstrate the ability to design, analyze and effectively use systems, components and methods with a framework of quality and continuous improvementThe student will be able to: 16.01 Conduct tests and inspections of products, services or processes to evaluate quality or performance.
+LAFS.1112.RI.3.7 16.0 nstrate the ability to design, analyze and effectively use systems, components and ds with a framework of quality and continuous improvementThe student will be able to: Conduct tests and inspections of products, services or processes to evaluate quality or performance.
 SC.912.N.1.1 16.02 Incorporate new information into both current and future problem solving and decision making.
 LAFS.1112.RI.1.2,3 LAFS.1112.W.3.7 LAFS.1112.W.3.9 b SC.912.N.2.5 SC.912.N.4.1 16.03 Monitor/assess performance of self and other individuals or organizations to make improvements or take necessary corrective action.
-SC.912.N.1.1 16.04 Describe how a system should work and how changes in conditions, operations and the environment will affect the performance of that system.
-LAFS.1112.W.3.7 LAFS.1112.W.3.9 b SC.912.N.1.1 16.05 Use logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.
+SC.912.N.1.1 16.04 LAFS.1112.W.3.7 LAFS.1112.W.3.9 b SC.912.N.1.1 16.05 Use logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.
 16.06 Identify the value of preventative/predictive maintenance versus reactive maintenance.
-17.0 Diagnose and correct abnormalities and malfunctions in equipment and production processes The student will be able to: 17.01 Demonstrate knowledge of normal equipment operation (how individual pieces of equipment relate to each other) in order to anticipate potential equipment problems before they occur.
+17.0 ose and correct abnormalities and malfunctions in equipment and production processes-udent will be able to: 17.01 Demonstrate knowledge of normal equipment operation (how individual pieces of equipment relate to each other) in order to anticipate potential equipment problems before they occur.
 17.02 Determine causes of operating errors, and recommend appropriate course of action.
 17.03 Describe when and how to notify supervisory personnel in the event of operational errors or equipment malfunctions.
-18.0 Demonstrate the importance of health, safety and environmental management systems in
+18.0 Demo nstrate the importance of health, safety and environmental management systems in